JuniorVieira99/jr_writer/readme.md

 - **Worker Pool Size**: For optimal performance, set the worker pool size to match your system's CPU count
 - **Connection Pool Size**: Adjust the connection pool size based on the number of files you're writing to
 - **Batching**: For very large file sets (>1000 files), the writer automatically uses batching
+- **Timeouts**: Use timeouts for long-running operations to prevent blocking
+- **Cancellations**: Cancel operations when they're no longer needed to free up resources
+- **Error Handling**: Check the results for errors and retry failed writes if necessary

+## Benchmark Results

+The Benchmark Doc with results is in the `docs` folder.

 ## Error Handling